Federated Feature Selection for Cyber-Physical Systems of Systems: Feature selection

-We can formulate the \ac{ASP} as a minimization problem, as shown in the following.
+We formulate the \ac{ASP} as a minimization problem, as shown in Eq. \ref{parameter estimation}.
+In the following we present the essential steps that brings to its formulation.
 Briefly, we need to find the probability distribution $g(\mathbf{z},\mathbf{p})$ of the values in $\mathbf{z}$ equal to $1$ that solves the equation: